tuang3142/me/_posts/2021-07-10-on-self-learning.md

 ## WHAT

-I once asked one of the wisest people I've ever met how he self-learned.
+I once asked a wise man how he learned.

 ## HOW

+*tl;dr*: Stay hungry for knowledge.
+This mindset will guide you toward the right people and materials.

 Here is his reply: